 Each skill has one or more workloads.
 The forecast can be handled separately for each workload.
 They can for example have different open hours and different patterns to describe how the volume is distributed within the day.
 In most views in the system where forecasted values are shown, the summarized forecast for the skill is presented.

 - A skill is created.

 - There is queue data.
 Either access to queues through an integration or a file with queue data to import.

-- If you are using Azure Virtual Desktop to access the WFM client and need to import queue data, see Manage import and export of files on AVD for details on how to do that.
+- If you are using Azure Virtual Desktop to access the WFM client and need to import queue data, see Manage export of files on AVD for details on how to do that.
 Note that it is also possible to import queue data in the web Forecasts tool.
 See Import queue data for more information.